-Libra is the new digital currency invented by Facebook, it is designed in a way to be secure for financial transactions and everyone will be able to use it maybe by the beginning of 2020.
+Libra is the new digital Facebook currency, it is designed in a way to be secure for financial transactions and everyone will be able to use it maybe by the beginning of 2020.

-Since it is a digital currency, it won’t have any physical shape like national currencies meaning you can’t carry it in your pocket, but definitely, you will be able to carry it on your phone instead.
+Since the Facebook currency is a digital one, it won’t have any physical shape like national currencies meaning you can’t carry it in your pocket, but definitely, you will be able to carry it on your phone instead.
 “Libra” will be run by a computer network instead of banks or institutions and the actual standards for the currency will be managed by a nonprofit association in Switzerland called the Libra Association.

 “Libra” is built on a blockchain which we have covered before in our blog, we recommend you to have a quick look at it for a refresh.
 The idea of electronic currency isn’t new at all, actually, it has been there for a long time and we mean long before 2009 when the “Bitcoin” came to life.

 Some would say that it is similar to “Bitcoin”, but what makes “Libra” different than “Bitcoin” is that Facebook has developed it based on real assists which make it a stable coin and less volatility.
 But no one knows how much of equivalent asset “Libra” will be!

 “Libra” association includes 28 powerful companies like for example Paypal, Mastercard, Visa, Uber, Vodafone, Thrive Capital and Spotify.
 All the companies will contribute and run a part of the currency network.
 Facebook is hoping this will grow to 100 companies by the time of launching the new currency in the first half of 2020.
 The founding members of the “Libra” association will earn invest in the money users cash that is held in reverse to keep the value of “Libra” stable.